Little Venice is one of London’s not so secret gems – brimming with colourful houseboats and cute cafes. Time to discover more…

 Delicious Mediterranean meals with an amazing view of the canal?
 Yes, please.

-Waterside Cafe is a much-loved icon – I mean, who doesn’t love the idea of enjoying a tasty lunch served from a boat?
+Waterside Cafe is a much-loved icon – we mean, who doesn’t love the idea of enjoying a tasty lunch served from a boat?

 There’s space to dine indoors, but if you haven’t got your sea legs yet then there are also seats on dry land.
 The menu is simple but tasty, with options like sandwiches and paninis.